Cloned seedling off a 0.5 X 6.0 cm root cutting.

 •For field planting, wait until the soil warms up.
 If planted too early, the wet cold soils will cause the cuttings to rot before they have a chance to sprout.
 In other words, it is a race between sprouting and rotting.
 Put the odds in favor of sprouting by waiting until the soils stay warm!
 In East Tennessee, that would be the last week in April or the first week in May, or when the ground temperature stays above 55ºF.

 •Upon receipt, refrigerate until you are ready to field plant.
 They are packaged so that they can be stored for about 6 weeks in refrigeration.
 You need to check weekly for condensation on the plastic bags.
-If it develops, simply remove the roots from the bag, let them dry out, and replace into a new plastic bag, wrap in a dry paper towel.
+If it develops, simply remove the roots from the bag, let them dry out for a day, and replace into a new plastic bag, wrap in a dry paper towel.
 The paper towel should wick any surface moisture off the root cuttings.

 •Another method is to place into a soil-less potting medium such as sand/vermiculite mixture and simply leave outside in the weather unlit you are ready to field plant.
 You can wait till you see the first signs of sprouting as indication for planting.